Effective Management Strategies for Combating Electronic Inbox Overload in Healthcare Environments

 Understanding Inbox Overload

-Several factors contribute to this burnout, including:
+A few key factors contribute to this burnout, such as:

 Strategies for Inbox Management